As it cures, mixed epoxy passes through a liquid state, through a gel state, to a solid-state.

 In warm conditions use a slower epoxy hardener, if possible.
-Mix smaller batches that can be used up quickly, or pour the epoxy mixture into a container with greater surface area (a roller pan, for example), thereby allowing exothermic heat to dissipate and extending open time.
-The sooner the mixture is transferred or applied (after thorough mixing), the more of the mixture’s useful open time will be available for coating, lay-up or assembly.
+Mix smaller batches that can be used up quickly, or pour the epoxy mixture into a container with a greater surface area (a roller pan, for example), thereby allowing exothermic heat to dissipate and extending the open time.
+The sooner the mixture is transferred or applied (after thorough mixing), the more of the mixture’s useful open time will be available for coating, lay-up, or assembly.

 In cool conditions use a faster hardener, or use supplemental heat to raise the epoxy temperature above the hardener’s minimum recommended application temperature.
 Use a hot air gun, heat lamp, or other heat sources to warm the resin and hardener before mixing or after the epoxy is applied.
 At room temperature, supplemental heat is useful when a quicker cure is desired.

 Warning!
 Curing epoxy generates heat.
 Do not fill voids or cast layers of epoxy thicker than ½”—thinner if enclosed by foam or other insulating material.
 Several inches of mixed epoxy in a confined mass (such as a mixing cup) will generate enough heat to melt a plastic cup, burn your skin or ignite combustible materials if left to stand for its full pot life.
 For this reason, do not use foam or glass mixing containers or pour into confined spaces.
 If a pot of mixed epoxy begins to exotherm (heat up), quickly move it outdoors.
 Avoid breathing the fumes.
 Do not dispose of the mixture until the reaction is completed and has cooled.